satoridev-web/satori-studio/docs/STUDIO-GLOBAL-SETTINGS.md

 - Behaviour: stores values via the WordPress Settings API; no runtime overrides are applied in this phase.
 - Admin registration: menu and submenu are registered through the core Admin bootstrap to avoid duplicates.
 - Beaver Builder settings sidebar surfaces a convenience link back to Global Settings without altering BB Lite defaults.
-- Navigation wiring: the Beaver Builder settings splash template (`includes/admin-settings-welcome.php`) is only included by the canonical settings controller, while the sidebar link is injected via `fl_builder_admin_settings_nav_after` as a single list item pointing to `admin.php?page=satori-studio-global-settings`.
+- Navigation wiring: the Beaver Builder settings splash template is only included by the canonical settings controller; SATORI
+  Studio must not ship duplicate `admin-settings-*` templates.
+The sidebar link is injected via `fl_builder_admin_settings_nav_after` as a single list item pointing to `admin.php?page=satori-studio-global-settings`.

+## Maintenance notes
+- Admin settings templates (`admin-settings-*`) are owned by the upstream Beaver Builder Lite controller and must **not** be added to the SATORI Studio fork.
+The SATORI Studio Settings screen delegates entirely to the canonical controller to avoid duplicate rendering and function redeclarations.